mikabytes/cv/experience.md

 I successfully oversaw the design and implementation of a real-time data collection system for vehicles, deploying it across 900 units in Sweden, France, and Dubai.

-This role showcased my expertise in system design, embedded systems, C programming, and internet protocols.
+This role showcased my expertise in system design, embedded systems, C programming (embedded), and internet protocols.
 In a subsequent project-based position, I contributed to Viewserve's advancements by addressing challenges in 1-Wire technology, CAN, and data storage, demonstrating skills in systems engineering, project leadership, and Java development.

 Later, I served as the architect of a backend service for generating statistical documents using historical sensor data.
 This multifaceted role involved queuing systems, supporting various output formats, and ensuring platform compatibility on .Net/Windows and Mono/Linux.